 B. A restriction in the condenser results in low high-side pressure readings.

 - B. Answer B

 - D. Neither A or B

 Answer A is correct.
-Observe the condition of the condenser and look for any creases or damage from flying road debris.
+Observe the condenser's condition and look for creases or damage from flying road debris.
 A crease or restriction in a condenser appears as ice or frost forming around the area.

 Answer B is wrong.
 A restriction in an automotive air conditioning condenser results in high high side discharge pressures.